francopasut/academic/content/en/post/xcopy-robocopy/index.md

 It also allows you to make “mirror” copies, that is, copies that automatically delete from the destination folder the data no longer present in the source folder, creating, in effect, *mirror copies*.

-The extensive description of `robocopy` can be found in [this page](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) from the manufacturer .
+The extensive description of `robocopy` can be found in [this page](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) from the manufacturer.

 <a id="org944f547"></a>